Silchar: Post independence history

-After the Partition of Assam and Independence of India, the town of Silchar saw a large increase of 10.5% in its population in the decade of 1941–51.
+After the 1947 Sylhet referendum and Independence of India, the town of Silchar saw a large increase of 10.5% in its population in the decade of 1941–51.
 This was largely because of the in migration of Hindu refugees from the adjacent district of Sylhet went to East Pakistan.
 The effect of the partition was felt administratively as well.
 The Sessions Court of Sylhet had a Circuit Court present in Silchar till Independence.
 After that, Silchar and the rest of Cachar came under the District & Sessions Judge, Jorhat till 1955 when the District & Sessions Judge of Cachar District took over in Silchar.
 S. K. Dutta became the first District & Sessions Judge of Cachar District Judiciary.

-Apart from the refugees from East Pakistan, Silchar also saw a lot of migration from neighbouring states in Northeast due to political disturbances which added to the population growth.
-The 1971 Bangladesh liberation war saw more in migration from then East Pakistan.
+Apart from the refugees from East Pakistan, Silchar also saw a lot of migration from neighbouring states in the Northeast due to political disturbances which added to the population growth.
+The 1971 Bangladesh Liberation War saw more in migration from then East Pakistan.

 Language movement in Barak Valley

-Silchar saw one of the uprisings in favor of the Bengali language.
-When the Assam government, under Chief Minister Bimala Prasad Chaliha, passed a circular to make Assamese mandatory, Bengalis of Barak Valley protested.
+Silchar saw one of the uprisings in favour of the Bengali language.
+When the Assam government, under Chief Minister Bimala Prasad Chaliha, passed a circular to make Assamese mandatory, the Bengalis of Barak Valley protested.
 On 19 May 1961, Assam police opened fire on unarmed protesters at Silchar railway station.
 Eleven people (listed below) were killed.